albertbuchard/pyretest/README.md

 #### Use weighted versions

 To use the weighted versions of the previous functions, you need to provide a `weight_type` argument which can either be `"linear"` or `"quadratic"`.
 See [these slides](https://folk.ntnu.no/slyderse/Pres24Jan2014.pdf) for more details.
-You also need to provide a list of Questions, but the sampling probabilities do not matter.
+You also need to provide a list of Questions.

 For example:
 ```python